 - A fire will probably be first detected by the fire detection system.
-However, persons discovering a fire should sound the fire alarm by operating the nearest break glass fire alarm call point.
-These are situated in corridors or near fire doors, final exits and at storey exits leading into protected stairwells from all floors. - They should then warn others in the vicinity of the danger (bang loudly on any locked doors to ensure that nobody is inside). - Leave the building by the nearest fire exit and report to the Fire Marshal (wearing orange hivis vest), located at the main entrance, giving them information on the exact location of the fire and if any persons are injured or trapped before proceeding to the designated assembly point.
+However, persons discovering a fire will sound the fire alarm by operating the nearest break glass fire alarm call point.
+These are situated in corridors or near fire doors, final exits and at storey exits leading into protected stairwells from all floors. - They should then warn others in the vicinity of the danger (bang loudly on any locked doors to ensure that nobody is inside). - Leave the building by the nearest fire exit and report to the Fire Marshal (wearing orange hi-vis vest), at the designated assembly point, giving them information on the exact location of the fire and if any persons are injured or trapped before proceeding to the designated assembly point.